SynthSy/PSO2-FAQ/pages/01.basics/03.classes/docs.md

 The Normal Classes are the 9 standard classes that can be played right out of the box without needing any sort of special requirement.

 ### Hunter (HU)
 A class that focuses on melee combat.
-Utilizing **Swords, Wired Lances, and Partizans**, **Hunter (HU)** boasts a varied arsenal of strong Striking-type weaponry and a Skill Tree that promotes both offensive and defensive play, making it well suited for solo and beginner players.
+Utilizing **Swords, Wired Lances, and Partizans**, Hunter boasts a varied arsenal of strong Striking-type weaponry and a Skill Tree that promotes both offensive and defensive play, making it well suited for solo and beginner players.

 <strong>ARKS-Visiphone Wiki description on Hunter's weaponry:</strong>